SheerinIbrahim/AI_Projects/Gesture_based_brightness-control/README.md

 		python main.py

-This will open the webcam feed, and as you move your hand, the volume will adjust based on the distance between your thumb and index finger.
+This will open the webcam feed, and as you move your hand, the brightness will adjust based on the distance between your thumb and index finger.

 Press 'q' to quit the webcam feed.